Do I need planning permission?

 Twelve weeks before you submit an application, you must submit a Proposal of Application Notice (PAN), indicating how you will carry out consultation before submitting the formal application.

-If you wish to appoint an architect you can visit the Architects Registration Board (ARB) website (opens in a new window).
+If you want to appoint an architect you can visit the Architects Registration Board (ARB) website (opens in a new window).
 This is a register of everyone who is appropriately qualified and licensed to work as an architect in the UK.